-The best time for a Caribbean cruise is from December to April when the weather is dry, sunny, and clear skies on most days.
+The best time for a Caribbean cruise is from December to April when the weather in the Caribbean is dry, sunny, and clear skies on most days.
 The ideal cruising conditions of mild temperatures and calm waters typically last throughout winter and spring, making it the prime Caribbean sailing season and very traveler-friendly.
-However, expect higher prices and larger crowds during these months.
+However, expect higher prices and larger crowds during these months especially if you are traveling on a large ocean liner.
+Most small ship cruises operate during this time of year.
+Contact us if you would like to inquire about small ship and sailing Caribbean cruise options.

-If you’re on a budget, the cheapest time to cruise the Caribbean is between May and November, which overlaps with hurricane season for a few weeks.
+If you’re on a budget, the cheapest time to cruise the Caribbean is between May and November, which overlaps with hurricane season and may increase the risk of poor weather.
 Fewer tourists visit the islands when it’s rainy, leading to significantly lower prices for Caribbean cruises, hotels, and tours.

-The weather is generally pleasant all year round and cruising is possible any time.
+The weather in the Caribbean is generally pleasant all year round and cruising is possible any time.
 Temperatures usually remain around 80 degrees, with slight variations.
-Check our breakdown for more details on the best time to visit the Caribbean, whether you’re in the tropics for sailing, diving, or just relaxing on sun-kissed shores.
+Check our breakdown for more details on the best time to cruise Caribbean waters, whether you’re in the tropics for sailing, diving, or just relaxing on sun-kissed shores.

 Snorkeling in the Caribbean with a starfish